 Your bee pollinator garden is most important during these last few weeks.
-There are many helpful, books on feeding bees and other resources to give you ideas on what to plant.
+There are many helpful, books on plants for feeding bees and other resources to give you ideas on what to plant.

 Bees Need Winter Food

 Worker bees toil diligently on warm days to gather plant nectar and make honey to store for Winter.
 The colony must have a good store of honey before cold arrives and kills all the food producing flowers.

 This is how the honey bees survive Winter as a colony.
 Honey bees do not hibernate.
 They maintain enough heat for survival inside the hive by consuming stored honey.